Explore Categories

 Split a Credit Sale into Multiple Bills

-When you have to make a credit sale that your party is unable to pay at a time, and has agreed to make partial payments in regular intervals, you can split the sales into multiple bills.
+When you have to make a credit sale of large amount that your party is unable to pay at a time, and has agreed to make partial payments in regular intervals, you can split the sales into multiple bills.
 This helps you to track the payment breakup against the bills created and manage your outstanding receivables systematically.

 For example, you have made a credit sale of Rs.
 10,00,000 to Super Foods.
 You can split this amount into Rs.
 2,00,000 payable in 30 days, Rs.
 5,00,000 in 60 days, and the remaining Rs.
 3,00,000 in 90 days.
 Each part payment will be associated with a bill reference number.
 The corresponding reports will show the breakup of your receivables in the next 90 days.
 At the same time, when you receive the payment from the party, you can record the receipt entry against the bill references created and settle such bills.